Built in Switzerland · Private by architecture · Neutral by jurisdiction

 01

 Ask anything that lives in your group's documents, decisions and prior conversations.
 Steward reads across your permitted corpus and answers with citations to the actual source — minutes, memos, term sheets, opinions, board packs, advisor correspondence.
-Your group's institutional knowledge becomes searchable, not just storable, and every answer can be promoted into the room's standing record.
+Your group's institutional knowledge becomes searchable, not just storable, and every answer can be promoted into the group's standing record.

 02